Kitchener-Waterloo, Ontario, Canada

 Located next to the Grand River, Kitchener is the seat of the Regional Municipality of Waterloo.
 It has approximately 233,000 inhabitants in the city proper as of 2016.
 To the north, Waterloo has approximately 105,000 inhabitants in the city proper as of 2016.
 The Kitchener-Waterloo metropolitan area comprised 523,894 residents as of the Canada 2016 Census.

-Kitchener-Waterloo's rapid transit network consists of a light rail service.
+Kitchener-Waterloo's rapid transit network consists of a modern tram service.
 It also has a commuter rail service, though it only serves a single station in the metropolitan area.

 ION Rapid Transit

-Opened 2019, ION Rapid Transit consists of a light rail service that serve the cities of Kitchener and Waterloo, Ontario and the surrounding suburbs.
+Opened 2019, ION Rapid Transit consists of a modern tram service that serve the cities of Kitchener and Waterloo, Ontario and the surrounding suburbs.

 301 ION Light Rail

-301 ION Light Rail is a 19 km light rail service on a northwest-southeast alignment.
+301 ION Light Rail is a modern tram service on a northwest-southeast alignment.
 It runs from Conestoga in the northwest to Fairway in the southeast via downtown Waterloo and downtown Kitchener, serving 19 stations of which 6 are in a single direction only.

 301 ION Light Rail was opened in June 2019.
 ION Light Rail is owned by the Region of Waterloo and operated by Grand River Transit.